vjouppi/hydra/README.md

 - Graham Heggie, the creator of the Amiganet hardware
 - Jukka Marin, the owner of JMP Electronics
-- Teemu Marin, Timo's brother
+- Teemu Rossi, Timo's brother